 Amy is also a member of the Turnaround Management Association (TMA) and the Catholic Charities Appeal’s Project Magis Committee.

-Amy was selected for inclusion in The Best Lawyers in America© in 2021, 2022, and 2023 in the practice areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Litigation - Bankruptcy.
+Amy was selected for inclusion in The Best Lawyers in America® since 2021 in the practice areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Litigation - Bankruptcy.
 Amy has been recognized by Chambers USA in 2021 and 2022 as an “Up and Coming Lawyer” in the area of bankruptcy and restructuring in Philadelphia, with clients describing her as “a terrific attorney" and “very bright” and commenting that “she is very responsive” and “a great lawyer."
 She has recently been recognized as a top attorney in Bankruptcy/Restructuring by the Chambers USA Guide 2023, and is also named a Pennsylvania "Super Lawyer" by Super Lawyers for 2023.

 Bar and Court Admissions